When a Company Prioritizes Diversity, Everyone Benefits

 Diversity Benefits the Individual, the Company…the World

 Diversity makes good sense at a micro and a macro level.
-At the micro level, it is not necessarily the case that diverse companies perform better because women and minorities are better at running a business, or because they make better business decisions, rather, because they tend to attract a broader range of talent.
+At the micro level, it is not necessarily the case that diverse companies perform better because women and minorities are better at running a business.
+And also not because they make better business decisions.
+But rather, because they tend to attract a broader range of talent.
 Diverse companies are attractive not only to women and minorities, but also to everyone who wants to work for forward-thinking organizations.
-And workers with a broad range of backgrounds and experiences offer valuable perspectives in the decision-making process, which improves a company’s overall corporate performance.
+And workers with a broad range of backgrounds and experiences offer valuable perspectives in the decision-making process.
+This will ultimately improves a company’s overall corporate performance.

 At the macro level, there is a significant economic implication for countries that underutilize a large segment of their workforce.
 McKinsey Global Institute estimated in a 2015 report that global GDP would increase $12 trillion if women achieved gender parity with men.
 The issue of the economic contributions of women is even more salient in countries with aging populations.
 Countries with graying workforces can’t afford to ignore the underrepresentation of half of their population in the labor market.